Imagine Software: Founding and early success

-Imagine Software was founded in 1982 by former members of Bug-Byte including Mark Butler, David Lawson and Eugene Evans.
-Butler and Evans had previously worked at Microdigital, one of the first computer stores in the UK.
+Imagine Software was founded in 1982 by former members of Bug-Byte Mark Butler and David Lawson.
+Butler and programmer Eugene Evans had previously worked at Microdigital, one of the first computer stores in the UK.
 The owner of Microdigital, Bruce Everiss, was invited to join the company to run the company day-to-day and run the PR department.
 Imagine Software produced several very successful games, including Arcadia for the Vic 20 and ZX Spectrum, throughout 1982 and 1983, but some games shipped with serious, game-breaking bugs.
 The company grew in size through this period, at one point employing upwards of 80 people, a large number for its time, and splashed out large sums of money on company cars and the founding of a racing team to race in the Isle of Man TT race.

 Financial troubles and demise

 Rumours of Imagine's financial situation began to circulate in December 1983 following the revelations that an estimated £50,000 of its advertising bills had not been paid.
 The following year the debts mounted, with further advertising and tape duplication bills going unpaid, and Imagine was forced to sell the rights to its games to Beau Jolly in order to raise money.
-The company then achieved nationwide notoriety when it was filmed the following year by a BBC documentary crew while in the process of going spectacularly bust.
+The company then achieved nationwide notoriety when it was filmed by a BBC documentary crew while in the process of going spectacularly bust.
 Mark Butler also made an appearance on Thames Television's Daytime programme in 1984, talking about his experience of having been a millionaire who lost his money at a young age.

 On 28 June 1984 a writ was issued against Imagine by VNU Business Press for money owed for advertising in Personal Computer Games magazine, and the company was wound up on 9 July 1984 at the High Court in London after it was unable to raise the £10,000 required to pay this debt (though by this time its total debts ran to hundreds of thousands of pounds).